 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 What form(s) does this medication come in?

-Each delayed-release capsule with opaque white body and opaque blue cap, imprinted "30 mg" on the body and "9543" on the cap, contains duloxetine 30 mg.
+Each delayed-release capsule with opaque white body and opaque blue cap, imprinted "30 mg" on the body and "9543" on the cap, contains 30 mg of duloxetine.
 Nonmedicinal ingredients: FD&C Blue No. 2, gelatin, hydroxypropyl methylcellulose, hydroxypropyl methylcellulose acetate succinate, sodium lauryl sulfate, sucrose, sugar spheres, talc, titanium dioxide, and triethyl citrate.

-Each delayed-release capsule with opaque green body and opaque blue cap, imprinted "60 mg" on the body and "9542" on the cap, contains duloxetine 60 mg.
+Each delayed-release capsule with opaque green body and opaque blue cap, imprinted "60 mg" on the body and "9542" on the cap, contains 60 mg of duloxetine.
 Nonmedicinal ingredients: FD&C Blue No. 2, gelatin, hydroxypropyl methylcellulose, hydroxypropyl methylcellulose acetate succinate, sodium lauryl sulfate, sucrose, sugar spheres, talc, titanium dioxide, triethyl citrate, and yellow iron oxide.